 KALAMAZOO YOUTH JAZZ ORCHESTRA (KYJO)

 The Jazz & Creative Institute presents the Kalamazoo Youth Jazz Orchestra - Southwest Michigan's Premier Youth Jazz Ensemble.
 Experience high-level musical and jazz training and public performances.
 Open to all high school musicians by audition only.
 KYJO is supported by the Arts Council of Greater Kalamazoo and partners with Western Michigan University to allow regional student musicians an opportunity to grow as jazz musicians and community musical leaders.
 KYJO invites students in grades 9-12, or advanced younger students with teacher recommendation, to audition for this year-long program.
 During the year, students will rehearse and perform professional level music directed by Benje Daneman and a staff/faculty of professional jazz teaching artists.
 The KYJO will receive guest clinics throughout the season by WMU jazz professors Keith Hall, Tom Knific, Andrew Rathbun and Scott Cowan.
-In addition to multiple public performances throughout the region, the KYJO will conclude their season with a live recording session (recorded by Overneath Creative Collective) at WMU’s Dalton Recital Hall with guest artist, Andrew Rathbun.
+The ensemble will perform in many different settings throughout the region over the season.

 About Kalamazoo Youth Jazz Lab Band

 Students who aspire to be part of the KYJO but need more preparation may participate in our Lab Band.
 This is the ideal situation for students to solidify their fundamental skills and grow as jazz musicians in a very supportive environment.
 They'll get lots of playing opportunity in a small group setting as well as guidance on their specific instrument.